beviah/CollabNext/README.md

 ### Sentence restructuring... sensitivity issues:

- Only **bold** ones return what I was looking for, others return universities or nothing:
+ Only **bold** ones return what I was looking for, others return universities or nothing (to be fair, some of my examples have weird grammar!):
  - Q: give me researchers from different communities and universities on the topics of health
  - Q: give me researchers from different communities on the topics of mentalhealth
  - Q: give me researchers from different communities on the topics of mental health